One angler's journey, fly fishing through life

 We worked together, my mother executing the small tasks I gave her with her usual precision, as she had once done the larger tasks of life, graduating high school valedictorian, marrying and bringing three children into this world, cooking, cleaning, editing papers, reviewing homework, running a sales office, and all else that makes a life.

 We placed the dish in the oven, set at 400 degrees, and in 40 minutes, the baking was done.
-I retrieved and placed the platter at the center of the table, the dish still bubbling, the now-ivory fillets simmering.
+I retrieved and placed the platter at the center of the table, the Chablis sauce still bubbling, the ivory fillets simmering.
 I then ladled the Chablis cream sauce over the fillets, thin slices of lemon atop them.
 Mom was seated and seemed well-pleased with the meal.
 Garden-fresh asparagus was served alongside the plated fluke, with a spring greens salad.
 We all toasted the meal with chilled martinis.

 I’ll selfishly admit it was a delicious dinner.
 The fluke was velvety mild, the Chablis sauce like butter with a touch of fruity nose from the Chablis.
 We sat and quietly enjoyed the meal – my father characteristically silent as he inhaled large portions of it – meaning it was very good.
 My mother ate at her piece, eliciting compliments all the while but never truly cleaning her plate.